ednajoyj/Face-recognition-using-SAMA5D27-WLSOM-EK1/README.md

 # Face-recognition-using-SAMA5D27-WLSOM-EK1
-This project is about doing AI Faial recognition using SAMA5D27 WLSOM-EK1 board.
-This board is ideal for evaluating and prototyping.
-It is the board used for industrial purpose.
-This page will guide you to use the board without facing any major issues.
+This project is about doing AI Facial recognition using SAMA5D27 WLSOM-EK1 board.
+This board is ideal for evaluating and prototyping and used for industrial purpose.
+This page will guide you to use the board without any issues as we discuss about the major issues that we encountered from the initial stage.

 ## Components needed
 <ul>